autowarefoundation/autoware-documentation/docs/support/troubleshooting/performance-troubleshooting.md

 - You see topics that shouldn't exist
 - You see point clouds that don't belong to your machine
-  - They might be from another computer running ROS2 on your network
+  - They might be from another computer running ROS 2 on your network
 - Point clouds or markers flicker on RViz2
   - Another publisher (on another machine) may be publishing on the same topic as your node does.
   - Causing the flickering.